Koala: Health and mortality

 Koalas live from 13 to 18 years in the wild although males may die sooner because of their more risky lives.
 Koalas usually survive falls from trees, yet they can get hurt and even die, particularly inexperienced young and fighting males.
 Around age six, the koala's chewing teeth begin to wear down and their chewing efficiency decreases.
 Eventually, the cusps disappear completely and the animal dies of starvation.
 Koalas have few predators.
-Dingos and large pythons and some birds of prey may take them.
+Dingos, large pythons and some birds of prey may take them.
 Koalas are generally not subject to external parasites other than ticks around the coast.
 The mite Sarcoptes scabiei gives koalas mange, while the bacterium Mycobacterium ulcerans skin ulcers, but these are uncommon.
 Internal parasites are few and have little effect.
 These include the Bertiella obesa tapeworm, commonly found in the intestine, and the Marsupostrongylus longilarvatus and Durikainema phascolarcti nematodes, which are infrequently found in the lungs.
 In a three-year study of almost 600 koalas taken to the Australia Zoo Wildlife Hospital in Queensland, 73.8% of the animals were infected with parasitic protozoal genus Trypanosoma, the most frequent of which was T. irwini.

 Koalas can be subject to pathogens such as Chlamydiaceae bacteria, which can cause keratoconjunctivitis, urinary tract infection, and reproductive tract infection.
 Such infections are common on the mainland, but absent in some island populations.
 As of 2024, efforts are underway to use vaccination to try to stem the koala chlamydia epidemic.
 The koala retrovirus (KoRV) may cause koala immune deficiency syndrome (KIDS) which is similar to AIDS in humans.
 Prevalence of KoRV in koala populations suggests it spread from north to south, for only southern populations have virus-free individuals.
+In 2026, genomic analysis of multi-generation captive koala populations identified inherited KoRV integrations associated with cancer risk and reproductive outcomes.
+The findings may inform captive breeding programs.

 The animals are vulnerable to bushfires due to their slow speed and the flammability of eucalypt trees.
 The koala instinctively seeks refuge in the higher branches where it is vulnerable to heat and fire.
 Bushfires divide the animal's habitat, which isolates them, decreases their numbers, and creates genetic bottlenecks.
 Dehydration and overheating can prove fatal.
 Consequently, the koala is vulnerable to the effects of climate change.
 Models of climate change predict warmer and drier climates, suggesting that the koala's range will shrink in the east and south to more mesic habitats.